 Chinese Garden of Friendship

-Botanica is planning an expansion to include a Scholar-type Chinese Garden, inviting traditional Chinese gardening to Wichita.
-The new Chinese Garden will demonstrate traditional Chinese architecture, art and culture to inspire the community.
+Come see Botanica's Scholar-type Chinese Garden, inviting traditional Chinese gardening to Wichita.
+The new Chinese Garden demonstratse traditional Chinese architecture, art and culture to inspire the community.

-The Chinese Garden will be located at the northeast corner of Botanica.
+The Chinese Garden is located at the northeast corner of Botanica.
 The Scholar-type design reached its peak during Ming Dynasty (1368-1644 AD), and has since become famous around the world.
 Kaifeng, HeNan, China, is a sister city to Wichita, and was the capital city of the Sung Dynasty (960-1127 AD).
 Kaifeng has a long history of building Chinese gardens.
-The new addition will reflect the cultural, historical and architectural relationship between the two cities.
+The new addition reflects the cultural, historical and architectural relationship between the two cities.

 The design creates a series of unique spaces found in the traditional Scholar-type Chinese garden and detailed architecture with elegant Sung-dynasty style.
 At the same time, it reflects an understanding of Chinese culture and history, using a specialized and sophisticated knowledge of traditional Chinese and modern American building techniques.
 It will comply with all ADA (handicapped accessibility) rules.
 Local building materials will be used.

-The site of the Chinese Garden will encompass a little more than 0.3-acre.
+The site of the Chinese Garden encompasses a little more than 0.3-acre.
 Traditional Chinese gardening, architecture, culture, art, and philosophy are revealed through experiencing this space.
 The Garden is divided into two major parts.
-On the southeast side will be the courtyard, with an inner garden area.
-This area will be known as the “earthly world,” an area where people live, work, and experience “earthly life.”
-The “heavenly world” or the “dream world” will be found on the north side.
-It will be a peaceful place which reflects the owner’s ideal dream world.
+On the southeast side is the courtyard, with an inner garden area.
+This area is known as the “earthly world,” an area where people live, work, and experience “earthly life.”
+The “heavenly world” or the “dream world” is found on the north side.
+It is a peaceful place which reflects the owner’s ideal dream world.

 A prominent part of the new Chinese Garden in Botanica is a manmade mountain with a series of various traditional Chinese architectural features, including a small waterfall and cliffs harmoniously placed around the edge of the pond.